trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

    ## notifyEvent()

-This method is used to report a change in the device to the server use the trust id that the user obtained do not expect audit in the response
+This method is used to report a change in the device to the server use the trust id that the user obtained do not expect trust in the response

 *14/11/2018: Currently this method returns error code 404 in its onFailure method*